milossontak/cv/index.md

 Project description:

-The aim of the PRUS project is to deliver HLC (High-Level Concept) documents to the PRS system.
+The aim of the PRUS project was to deliver HLC (High-Level Concept) documents to the PRS system.
 PRS concepts describe the architecture of individual areas of the new MDM (Master Data Management) solution, the aim of which is to provide Komerční banka with consolidated information about clients from various data sources.

 - Creating HLC (High Level Concept) documents for Master Data Management.